dancher00/VLA_RL_Reasoning/README.md

 ## 🎯 Description

-The goal of this project is to create hardly detected adversarial attacks for time-series models, developed as part of AIRI 2025 research initiative.
+The goal of this project is to , developed as part of AIRI 2025 research initiative.

 ## 🏆 Key Results